Raising the Age

 In February 2021, the ACT Government commissioned an independent review headed by Emeritus Professor Morag McArthur on the steps required to best support this major reform.

 The Final Report is in addition to community consultation in 2021 on a Discussion Paper on raising the minimum age.
-Community consultation on the Discussion Paper has closed and a Listening Report will be published shortly.
+Public feedback on the Discussion Paper closed in August 2021 and a Listening Report has been published in November 2021 along with Submissions on the Discussion Paper.